Research Mode (Cafes)

 Reference Count

 Set how many sources each search returns.
-Options: Auto (default, resolves to 7), or a fixed count from 1 to 25.
-Your subscription tier caps the maximum:
+Options: Auto (default, resolves to 7), or a fixed count from 1 to 25 — the same ceiling for every signed-in user, no account tier involved.

 Enriched Sources Only